John Janney: Secession and Civil War

 A decade later, Janney became one of the founders of the Constitutional Union Party.
 In 1860 Janney owned three enslaved adults and two children.
 When the Commonwealth called a special convention to decide its course in the coming conflict, his Loudoun neighbors again chose Janney to represent them and advocate for remaining in the Union in 1861.
-Upon Janney's arrival in Richmond, fellow delegates chose him as the convention's President, and he took the chair with an emotional speech advocating remaining in the Union, and cheered the initial vote against secession, but his next speech, after shots were fired at Ft.
+Upon Janney's arrival in Richmond, fellow delegates chose him as the convention's president, and he took the chair with an emotional speech advocating remaining in the Union, and cheered the initial vote against secession, but his next speech, after shots were fired at Ft.
 Sumter, was less successful.
 After the second secession vote passed on April 17, Janney submitted to the seeming majority will and reversed his vote concerning the proposed secession referendum of May 23 to make the convention's support unanimous.
 Janney then voted for secession in the referendum and during the convention's second session in June signed the results into law.
 He traveled in November to Richmond for the convention's third session, debating amendments to the state constitution, but resigned as president on November 6, citing his poor health.
 Thus, as the convention's president, Janney gave Robert E. Lee command of the Commonwealth's forces.

 Death and legacy

 Janney returned to his law practice in Loudoun, but had no public role during the conflict.
 His last public service was on a three-member commission which in 1866 investigated whether to reunite Virginia and West Virginia (which had seceded during the war).
 He died at home, in 1872.
-Janney is buried at Union Cemetery in Leesburg.

-Janney and his wife (the former Alice Marmaduke) had no children.
+Janney and his wife, Alice Marmaduke, had no children.
 However, his nephew Charles Janney won election as the Loudoun county clerk, and served for several years until he was admitted to the Loudoun County bar in 1871.
 The Janney family papers are held at Virginia Tech.
-Janney's Lane, a street in Alexandria, Virginia near Quaker Lane and the Virginia Theological Seminary is named after the family.
+Janneys Lane, a street in Alexandria, Virginia near Quaker Lane and the Virginia Theological Seminary is named after the family.

 He was portrayed by actor Robert Easton in Gods and Generals.